Rjohn217/My-Portfolio/README.md

 # Richard Johnson's Portfolio

-This repository contains the source code for Richard Johnson's personal portfolio website.
-The website showcases Richard's programming languages, technical skills, and provides a contact form for reaching out regarding job opportunities.
+This repository contains the source code for my personal portfolio website.
+The website showcases my familiar programming languages, technical skills, and provides a contact form for reaching out regarding job opportunities.

 ## Technologies Used